CRIM 108 - Directed Policing

 Please review this document first, before filling out any forms:

 You will need to download both forms and fill them out using Adobe Acrobat, Adobe Reader (free), or by using the Mac Preview/Mark-up application.
+If you do not know how to do this, ask someone for help who does!

 - Fall 2023/Spring 2024 "Course Information & Acknowledgment" Download Form